Silver Endeavour: The World’s Most Expensive Cruise Ship

 Caviar and white-glove service.
 Glittering crystal chandeliers and infinity pools melt into the horizon.
 Haute cuisine and fine wines.
 All are hallmarks of luxury travel.

-The November 2022 debut of the Silver Endeavour, the newest member of the Silversea fleet, raises the bar for amenities.
+Silversea’s Silver Endeavour raises the bar for amenities.
 The vessel is said to be, on a per-berth basis, the most expensive cruise ship ever built and boasts public spaces and private places amenities that most of us have never dreamed of.
 This begs these questions: Do hardy travelers in search of adventure in the world’s most inhospitable places really need a butler?
 Caviar?
 A spa?

 “Why not?
-Comfort is important in travel, and attention to detail and a sense of seamlessness enhance the cruise experience,” says Barbara Muckermann, (then Chief Commercial Officer of Silversea and now its president and CEO).
+Comfort is important in travel, and attention to detail and a sense of seamlessness enhance the cruise experience,” says Barbara Muckermann, Chief Commercial Officer of Silversea when Silver Endeavour was launched and now its President and CEO.

 “But luxury, increasingly, is defined partly by what does not happen.
 It’s the absence of unnecessary stress.
 It’s the millions of details that must be attended to and the realization that all of them have been addressed.
 That’s also the experience we want to give the Silversea passenger.”